Marlon Dingle: Storylines

 He gradually started to warm to Donna and was considering taking her back, although Zak warned him against it.
 After a conversation with Eli, who reminded him that Donna had forgiven Marlon for the raid on the bookies, Marlon agreed to give his marriage another go – on the condition that she never saw Ross again.
 Donna agreed, but she was certain that Ross was innocent and broke her promise to Marlon, visiting her ex-lover in prison.
 Meanwhile, the other Dingles remained hostile towards her and she got a very cold reception at Zak's birthday party.
 Surprisingly, Eli came to Donna's defence, for which Marlon was grateful.
 However, during a conversation with Eli, Donna noticed a vital piece of evidence that could clear Ross's name and she shopped her brother-in-law to the police.
 When Marlon realised that Donna had betrayed both him and his family in order to free Ross, he dumped her and later asked for a divorce.
 They might have reconciled had not Donna caught Marlon in a drunken clinch with his cousin Chastity.
 Following this, Donna departed the village – seemingly for good – leaving behind a devastated Marlon.
 To make matters worse, Marlon's best friend Paddy (who is in love with Chas) also found out about the kiss and the two of them fell out for quite a while.
 Following a period of depression, Marlon dedicated himself to helping little brother Eli, who had been disowned by the rest of the Dingle clan after his confession led to the arrest of Debbie.
-The pair came up with several plots to try and set her free.
+The pair came up with several plots to try to set her free.
 Faced with Debbie's release, Eli went missing for a time, but Marlon eventually found him sleeping rough and managed to convince his wayward sibling to come home.